List of unproduced DC Comics projects: Superman trilogy by Mark Millar and Matthew Vaughn

 During an early development of new Superman film in late 2000s, Mark Millar and director Matthew Vaughn planned to make an epic eight-hour Superman trilogy, with each installment released a year apart, similar to The Lord of the Rings.
 The proposal would have chronicled the entire life of Superman, from the early days of Krypton, where Kal-El witnesses his father's tireless struggle to save the planet, to the finale where Superman loses his powers as the Sun starts to go supernova.
 According to Millar, Vaughn suggested his Stardust actor Charlie Cox as a Golden-Age inspired Superman "when he was a bit more of a regular person".
 Vaughn later said that his pitch for a trilogy film would have been similar in tone to Richard Donner's 1978 film, and would have included villains such as Zod, Brainiac, and Lex Luthor.

 Untitled Superman project

-At one point, an untitled Superman animated project was in conceptual stage, with designs by James Tucker.
+At one point, an untitled Superman animated project was in the conceptual stage, with designs by James Tucker.